ZolutionSoftware/Rezolver/README.md

 Get the [Rezolver package](https://www.nuget.org/packages/Rezolver/)

+More in-depth Documentation for Rezolver is available [on our website](http://www.zolution.co.uk/Rezolver), it's not finished yet, but there's a lot to get you going on with.

-Full documentation for Rezolver will be published on our website as soon as it's finished (there's quite a lot to write!), in the mean time - it's best to look at the source code for the [numerous unit tests](https://github.com/LordZoltan/Rezolver/tree/master/Rezolver/Rezolver.Tests).
+It's a good idea to look at the source code for the [numerous unit tests](https://github.com/LordZoltan/Rezolver/tree/master/Rezolver/Rezolver.Tests).